vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

     the core software does need updating, it sends a channel-tagged Slack message, then runs a url checker to make sure the site is working fine.
-If the url checker passes, it calls the WordPress CLI to udpate the core software, and after that, runs the url checker again.
+If the url checker passes, it calls the WordPress CLI to update the core software, and after that, runs the url checker again.
 The failure of the url checker either before or after the update will result in a channel-tagged message to Slack.
   * It then does something similar for updates to plugins.